Vietnam 50 Years Later: Minnesota welcomes war refugees with open arms

 And with nearly 95,000 Hmong immigrants, Minnesota is home to the largest concentration of Hmong in America.

-Join WCCO on Wednesday, May 7 at 5 p.m. for a special screening of "Vietnam 50 Years Later: Reflections on a War that Changed Minnesota" at Concordia College in St. Paul — hosted by the Center for Hmong Studies:
+Join WCCO on Wednesday, May 7 at 5 p.m. for a special screening at Concordia College in St. Paul — hosted by the Center for Hmong Studies:

-Note: This story is part of Pauleen Le's documentary "Vietnam 50 Years Later: Reflection on a War that Changed Minnesota."